The importance of diversity

 Working with colleagues of different nationalities and with different backgrounds enriches the cultural mix that any international company must have and desire to have.
 However, given the highly unique domestic context in which Snam has operated until now, it still does not have a significant number of international employees.

 Besides nationality, physical and psychological diversity is also frequently discriminated against, often preventing workers from carrying out simple everyday tasks.
-The Snam Group employs 130 people with different disabilities, whose development path aims to facilitate their introduction and integration into the company’s business processes
+The Snam Group employs 117 people with different disabilities (3.4% on total workforce), whose development path aims to facilitate their introduction and integration into the company’s business processes.

 Snam supports its workers at the most important moments in their lives outside the workplace and has a speciale care for gender diversity

 Gender diversity has always been a much-discussed issue.
 It is an element of diversity that in this day and age should not exist but one which is still very prevalent in our society, particularly at a cultural level.
 For this reason Snam seeks to support its workers during the most important moments of their lives, such as maternity, and other family-related events:

 - a guide outlining the rights of parents is available to all workers with families on the company intranet, which aims to raise awareness and highlight the attention that the company pays to the issue of parenting

 - as regards maternity, workers’ enjoy better rights than those established by law.
 Women on maternity leave retain their company benefits and receive 100% of their salary as maternity benefit (as opposed to 80%)